-1 D0 N01 0Wn N4rU10, D1dN'1 y0U Kn0W 1H4t 8Y n0W?
+1 D0 N01 0Wn N4rU10, D1dN't y0U Kn0W 1H4t 8Y n0W?

 "We are only puppets, our strings are being pulled by unknown forces." - Georg Buchner

 It had already been half an hour since the start of class and Naruto was still sitting there, slowly swinging his legs back and forth as his posture grew increasingly slumped and despondent.
 His hands clenched and unclenched beside him, making his nails click rhythmically along the tiles of the roof until he finally jumped to his feet, an irritated scowl plastered across his whiskered cheeks.

-"Fine then –ttebayo!
-If they don't want me then I don't need them!"
-The young spiky-haired blonde angrily ran across the roof, jumping the small gap before grabbing a nearby drain pipe and sliding all the way to the ground.
-Many would have seen the feat and been rather surprised that it was such a young child doing it; then again in Konoha most would have simply turned away once they had seen that it as that particular child.
+The young spikey-haired blond ran across the roof, jumping the small gap before grabbing a nearby drain pipe and sliding all the way to the ground.
+Many would have seen the feat and been rather surprised that such a young kid could do something so fearlessly.
+Then again, in Konoha most would have simply turned away once they had seen that it was that particular child.

-However the academy was supposed to be different, he would be joining other kids looking to become Shinobi, they would be learning together as classmates.
-However his young, naïve hopes had been soundly crushed within the first week of children and Sensei alike ignoring him as if he carried some disease.
+The academy was supposed to be different, he would be joining other kids looking to become shinobi.
+They would be learning together, as classmates.
+Those young, naïve hopes had been soundly crushed within the first week.
+Both the children and Sensei alike ignored him as if he carried some disease.
 At first he tried to persevere, hoping that if he showed he was good enough, like that Sasuke boy, they would see how good he was.

-In a twist of fate, just as he resolved to return to the academy and walked out of the alleyway he managed to run into a large man going past.
+In a twist of fate, just as he resolved to return to the academy, walking out of the alleyway with a determined step, he managed to run into a large man going past.
 After a few mumbled curses the man continued on with barely a passing glance, leaving the young kid sitting on the dusty street, clutching his head and suppressing tears.
-As he wiped them away before they could form though he looked up to see a large building he had only ever noticed in passing before on the trip between his small apartment and the academy; the library.
+As he wiped them away, he looked up to see a large building he had only ever noticed in passing on the trip between his small apartment and the academy; the library.

-There was a truer than usual grin spreading his cheeks and turning his eyes intro fox-like slits as he jogged towards the training grounds reserved for academy students.
-There was one he was particularly fond of that was fairly far away from the academy because it was close to the real training grounds and occasionally he could catch the sounds of Shinobi sparring.
+There was a truer than usual grin spreading his cheeks, turning his eyes into fox-like slits, as he jogged towards the training grounds reserved for academy students.
+There was one he was particularly fond of, that was fairly far away from the academy, because it was close to the real training grounds.
+Occasionally he could catch the sounds of shinobi sparring.